corykimbrough/Retail/readme.md

 # Retail SQL Analytics

 ## Overview
 This project demonstrates SQL-based data analysis on a retail dataset.
 The dataset includes customers, orders, order items, products, and returns.
 Showcases key SQL skills, including joins, aggregation, window functions, and cohort analysis, while generating actionable business insights.
+- **Where should the company focus its efforts to produce more profit?**

 ## Business Insights
 - **Revenue Trends:** January and November are the highest revenue months